dchebotarov/haplotool-docs/docs/quickstart.rst

 Select the **Analysis** menu item in the navigation bar on the left.

-Select any estimate of the number of haplotypes you expect to see in the genomic
+Select any estimate of the number of haplotypes you expect to see in this genomic region and click "Generate plot".

+You can also upload phenotype in the "Input" tab and check "Include phenotype" in the "Analysis" tab to have the phenotype visualized along with genotype.

 Marker validation
 -----------------

+See the full documentation for this usage.